New South Wales

-Heidi Bjering is a lecturer in School of Computing, Engineering and Mathematics at the Western Sydney University, where her teaching interests are in the areas of XML and Web Development, Systems Analysis and Design, and Health Informatics.
-She has been involved in developing and delivering the UWS Health Informatics program, an interest that developed during her research Masters degree which dealt with temporal aspects of health data.
+Heidi Bjering is a lecturer in School of Computing, Engineering and Mathematics at Western Sydney University (WSU), where her teaching interests are in the areas of XML and Web Development, Systems Analysis and Design and Health Informatics.
+She has been involved in developing and delivering the WSU Health Informatics program, an interest that developed during her research Masters degree which dealt with temporal aspects of health data.
 More currently she has been involved with terminology and data representation issues in Traditional Chinese Medicine.
-In her PhD research, she is investigating how IT can be used to support good health in the elderly, and is exploring ways to include older adults in the conception and design of these gerontechnology systems.
+In her PhD research she is investigating how IT can be used to support good health in the elderly, and is exploring ways to include older adults in the conception and design of these gerontechnology systems.
 Heidi has been a member of HISA NSW’s committee for the last 10 years, and would like the opportunity to continue to help create an engaging community of health informaticians.

 Dr Jon Carrano